Neusiedlersee

 Birdwatching

-The Neusiedlersee is on the Via Pannonica migratory flyway and hosts over 300 bird species.
-The reed beds are breeding habitat for the purple heron, great white egret, great bittern and spoonbill.
-The open water attracts enormous flocks of geese and ducks in autumn migration.
-The observation towers at Podersdorf am See and Illmitz are the best platforms for lake views.
+The Neusiedlersee is on the Via Pannonica migratory flyway and has been recorded with over 300 bird species — more than half the bird species recorded in Austria in a single location.
+The reed beds are breeding habitat for the purple heron, great white egret, great bittern, spoonbill, and marsh harrier.
+The open water attracts enormous flocks of greylag geese and surface-feeding ducks during autumn migration (September–October).
+Bearded tits nest deep in the reeds and can occasionally be seen clinging to reed stems at the edge of the path.

 Wine villages